New Zealand thump Australia in Super 12 opener

 The 23-year-old right-hander thumped Mitchell Starc over the top for four second ball and sent the next delivery even further, over long-on for six.

-World number one T20 bowler Josh Hazlewood was next into the firing line and was powered over cover by a charging Allen before the opener was given a life on 19 when his mistimed pull shot burst through Adam Zampa's hands at short fine leg.
+World number one Twenty20 bowler Josh Hazlewood was next into the firing line and was powered over cover by a charging Allen before the opener was given a life on 19 when his mistimed pull shot burst through Adam Zampa's hands at short fine leg.

-Allen proceeded to nail Pat Cummins and Marcus Stoinis for sixes before his stunning display of clean hitting was brought to an end by Hazlewood's perfectly executed yorker.
+Allen proceeded to nail Pat Cummins and Stoinis for sixes before his stunning display of clean hitting was brought to an end by Hazlewood's perfectly executed yorker.

 Conway had been happy to play second fiddle but, with Allen gone, effortlessly stepped into a leading role.